Operator review · 15 tools · Updated May 27, 2026

 If you are experimenting with AI SDR agents:

-AI SDR category (Artisan, 11x.ai, Regie.ai).
-TCO: $24K-$120K/yr.
-Treat as experiment budget — category is early in 2026, reply rates at volume are unproven, "AI slop" is the #1 G2 complaint across the category.
+AI SDR category (Artisan, 11x.ai, AiSDR, Regie.ai).
+TCO: $9K-$120K/yr depending on pricing model — per-conversation tools (AiSDR) bound risk to spend caps; per-seat or annual contracts (11x) commit you whether the agent works or not.
+Treat the category as experiment budget — reply rates at volume are still unproven, "AI slop" is the #1 G2 complaint across the category.
 Do not replace human SDRs wholesale on 2026 AI-SDR maturity.

 How to evaluate any SEP comparison you read